-This insider advice on this page is from Wendy’s Trusted Travel Expert for Disney vacations: Susan Kelly and Michelle Allen of Travel Magic.
+This insider advice on this page is from Wendy’s Trusted Travel Expert for Disney vacations: Michelle Allen of Travel Magic.

 The seemingly infinite array of hotel, activity, and dining options that Walt Disney World offers can overwhelm anyone—and Disney’s in-house agents are focused on selling (and upselling) quickly, so they don’t get to know each family.
-Susan and Michelle, by contrast, design the perfect Disney vacation by learning the details of your group (which characters you want to meet, how scary a ride your kids can handle), sorting through the veritable banquet of choices, and helping you decide what to put on your plate.
-They continuously check all rates to make sure you pay the lowest possible prices—even if a discount appears after you’ve booked—and they maximize your time at the parks and minimize hassle by arranging all expedited passes as soon as they’re available (which Disney’s agents won’t do) and tackling other logistical concerns in advance.
-Susan and Michelle arm travelers with customized itineraries that include park maps and tips for everything from the best places to view parades and fireworks to where to meet a favorite character.
-And it’s all accessible as an app on your phone, including a feature that lets you instant-message them with any questions or concerns.
-Whether your plans involve Walt Disney World, Disneyland, Adventures by Disney, Universal Orlando, Aulani (the Disney resort in Hawaii), or Disney Cruise Line, they’re the ticket.
+Michelle, by contrast, designs the perfect Disney vacation by learning the details of your group (which characters you want to meet, how scary a ride your kids can handle), sorting through the veritable banquet of choices, and helping you decide what to put on your plate.
+She continuously checks all rates to make sure you pay the lowest possible prices—even if a discount appears after you’ve booked—and she maximizes your time at the parks and minimizes hassle by arranging all expedited passes as soon as they’re available (which Disney’s agents won’t do) and tackling other logistical concerns in advance.
+Michelle arms travelers with customized itineraries that include park maps and tips for everything from the best places to view parades and fireworks to where to meet a favorite character.
+And it’s all accessible as an app on your phone, including a feature that lets you instant-message her with any questions or concerns.
+Whether your plans involve Walt Disney World, Disneyland, Adventures by Disney, Universal Orlando, Aulani (the Disney resort in Hawaii), or Disney Cruise Line, she’s the ticket.

 Where to Stay and Eat

 Best bang-for-your–buck hotels